 Figure 41: Feature selection process chain

 Classification

-The One-vs.-rest classification strategy is based on the approach that a classifier is trained and tested for each component.
-The training set and test set consist of component images and non-component images.
+The One-vs.-rest classification strategy is based on an approach in which a classifier is trained and tested for each component.
+The training- and test dataset consists of component images and non-component images.